paulmcfe/research-bot/research-bot-03/README.md

 Ensure you've:
 1. Created the `documents/` directory
 2. Added `.txt` files to it
-3. Restarted the server (documents are indexed automatically at startup)
+3. Called the `/api/index` endpoint to index them

 ### Import Errors